 However, today in 2017, mobile threat defense is gaining momentum in the enterprise, with high profile partnerships; integrations with enterprise mobility management platforms mostly completed and in use; and vendors landing big customers and reporting more inbound requests.

 This article is going to look at the mobile threat landscape.
 In later articles, I’ll look at how mobile threat defense products work, and where they sit in the enterprise mobility landscape today.
-(Part 2 is now live.)
+(Here's part 2 and part 3.)

 Why are we in such a good starting place?